 Because you’ll be working with clients on a remote basis, strong communication skills are a must.
 You need to be able to express yourself well in writing, both in emails and via chat tools like Slack.
 You may need to write up reports, create project plans and presentations, and conduct meetings with a wide variety of other team members and other outside contractors.
 In the online world more than ever, because so much of it is done in writing, poor grammar, misspelling, and inability to express yourself in the written form will be noticed.

 Willingness to work hard

 This is key.
 Over the years many people have looked at my success and said, “Must be nice!” or “You’re so lucky …” But I’m not lucky.
-I worked hard for my success and continue to do so.
+I worked my ass off for my success.
 I didn’t have a mentor or teacher and so I figured things out the hard way, with trial and error, and learned a lot along the way.